dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 digital object that is stored outside the triplestore has associated metadata, which is stored in the triplestore in a `kb:FileValue`.
 The base class `FileValue`, which is not intended to be used directly, has these properties:

-- `internalFilename` (1):
-  The name of the file as stored by Knora.
+- `internalFilename` (1): The name of the file as stored by Knora.

-- `internalMimeType` (1):
-  The MIME type of the file as stored by Knora.
+- `internalMimeType` (1): The MIME type of the file as stored by Knora.

-- `originalFilename` (0-1):
-  The original name of the file when it was uploaded to the DSP-API server.
+- `originalFilename` (0-1): The original name of the file when it was uploaded to the DSP-API server.

-- `originalMimeType` (0-1):
-  The original MIME type of the file when it was uploaded to the Knora API server.
+- `originalMimeType` (0-1): The original MIME type of the file when it was uploaded to the Knora API server.

-- `isPreview` (0-1):
-  A boolean indicating whether the file is a preview, i.e. a small image representing the contents of the file.
+- `isPreview` (0-1): A boolean indicating whether the file is a preview, i.e. a small image representing the contents of the file.
 A preview is always a `StillImageFileValue`, regardless of the type of the enclosing `Representation`.

 The subclasses of `FileValue`, which are intended to be used directly in data, include:

-- `StillImageFileValue`:
-  Contains metadata about a still image file.
+- `StillImageFileValue`: Contains metadata about a still image file.

-- `MovingImageFileValue`:
-  Contains metadata about a video file.
+- `MovingImageFileValue`: Contains metadata about a video file.

-- `AudioFileValue`:
-  Contains metadata about an audio file.
+- `AudioFileValue`: Contains metadata about an audio file.

-- `DDDFileValue`:
-  Contains metadata about a 3D image file.
+- `DDDFileValue`: Contains metadata about a 3D image file.

-- `TextFileValue`:
-  Contains metadata about a text file.
+- `TextFileValue`: Contains metadata about a text file.

-- `DocumentFileValue`:
-  Contains metadata about a document (such as PDF) that is not a text file.
+- `DocumentFileValue`: Contains metadata about a document (such as PDF) that is not a text file.

-- `BundleFileValue`:
-  Contains metadata about a bundle (such as zio archive).
+- `ArchiveFileValue`: Contains metadata about an archive (such as zio archive).

 Each of these classes contains properties that are specific to the type of file it describes.
 For example, still image files have dimensions, video files have frame rates, and so on.